sailpoint-oss/golang-sdk/api_v2024/docs/Methods/AccessRequestApprovalsAPI.md

 	"fmt"
 	"os"
   v2024 "github.com/sailpoint-oss/golang-sdk/v2/api_v2024"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    accessRequestId := 2c91808568c529c60168cca6f90c1313 # string | Access Request ID. # string | Access Request ID.
+    accessRequestId := `2c91808568c529c60168cca6f90c1313` // string | Access Request ID. # string | Access Request ID.
-    limit := 100 # int32 | Max number of results to return. (optional) (default to 250) # int32 | Max number of results to return. (optional) (default to 250)
+    limit := 100 // int32 | Max number of results to return. (optional) (default to 250) # int32 | Max number of results to return. (optional) (default to 250)
-    offset := 10 # int32 | Offset into the full result set.
+    offset := 10 // int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
 Defaults to 0 if not specified. (optional) # int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
-Defaults to 0 if not specified. (optional) count := false # bool | If this is true, the *X-Total-Count* response header populates with the number of results that would be returned if limit and offset were ignored. (optional) (default to false) # bool | If this is true, the *X-Total-Count* response header populates with the number of results that would be returned if limit and offset were ignored. (optional) (default to false)
+Defaults to 0 if not specified. (optional) count := false // bool | If this is true, the *X-Total-Count* response header populates with the number of results that would be returned if limit and offset were ignored. (optional) (default to false) # bool | If this is true, the *X-Total-Count* response header populates with the number of results that would be returned if limit and offset were ignored. (optional) (default to false)

 	configuration := NewDefaultConfiguration()
-	apiClient := NewAPIClient(configuration)
+	apiClient := sailpoint.NewAPIClient(configuration)
+  resp, r, err := apiClient.V2024.AccessRequestApprovalsAPI.ListAccessRequestApprovers(context.Background(), accessRequestId).Execute()
-	resp, r, err := apiClient.V2024.AccessRequestApprovalsAPI.ListAccessRequestApprovers(context.Background(), accessRequestId).Limit(limit).Offset(offset).Count(count).Execute()
+	//resp, r, err := apiClient.V2024.AccessRequestApprovalsAPI.ListAccessRequestApprovers(context.Background(), accessRequestId).Limit(limit).Offset(offset).Count(count).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `AccessRequestApprovalsAPI.ListAccessRequestApprovers``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)